 Cable-stayed bridges have been widely used since the 19th century.
 They consist of one or more columns (or towers) with cables directly supporting the bridge deck.
 The columns absorb and deal with compressional forces.

-Unlike suspension bridges, these bridges have cables that run directly from the tower to the deck, forming a series of parallel lines or a fan-like pattern.
 They are optimal for spans shorter than suspension bridges and longer than cantilever bridges.
 In this range, the cable-stayed bridge remains economical and appears elegant due to the relatively small girder depth.

 6. Transporter Bridge

-Middlesbrough Transporter Bridge built in 1911
+Middlesbrough Transporter Bridge, built in 1911

 Span range: Short